maccmiles/projects/README.md

 I enjoy Writing Scripts and creating new things with the technologies I learn.

 If you're interested in getting in touch, please visit [maccmiles.info](https://www.maccmiles.info)

+_If you'd like to see some of my actual work and procedures, please get in touch.
+Much of my development at the time is closed-source and not publically available. (hoping to change that soon!)_